mattn/go-sqlite3/README.md

 - Error: `database is locked`

-    When you get an database is locked.
+    When you get a database is locked.
 Please use the following options.

     Add to DSN: `cache=shared`